Musk’s Surprisingly Boring Vision May Change Your Goals Forever

 It’s remarkable how many people never even ask these basic questions; and if they do think about them they’re afraid to ask because, after all, they should know, shouldn’t they?

 Want to read more?
-Check out the 4 Ugly Trust that Great Leaders Know About Good Ideas
+Check out the 4 Ugly Truths that Great Leaders Know About Good Ideas

 Patrick Leddin, PhD is a speaker, global leadership consultant, and The Wall Street Journal bestselling author of The Five-Week Leadership Challenge.
 Patrick is an Associate Professor at Vanderbilt University with a thriving leadership blog and podcast, and 25-years of leadership experience.
 He offers an unparalleled mix of academic rigor and real-world experience.